Sub-specialty training (NTN grid scheme)

 - On an annual basis deaneries are asked to submit approved programmes of sub-specialty training to the College for that year's grid matching process.

 - Trainees wishing to continue in general paediatric training can do so within their local deanery training programme*

-* As colleagues will be aware the Community Child Health (CCH) sub-specialty training programme is now part of the national grid scheme for posts starting September 2015 onwards.
+As colleagues will be aware the Community Child Health (CCH) sub-specialty training programme is now part of the national grid scheme for posts from September 2015.
 This brings CCH in line with the process we deliver for all other sub-specialty training programmes.

 For trainees seeking Level 3 training in CCH with the expectation of achieving sub-specialty recognition at CCT via programmes starting after 31 July 2015, the route for appointment will be via the NTN Grid process only.
 Applications for the 2016 round open on 11 September 2015.

-- Applications from those outside of a UK/EEA training programme will not be eligible.
-For those outside of the UK/EEA and interested in sub-specialty training you may wish to consider the Medical Training Initiative (Paediatrics)
+- Applications from those outside of a UK/EEA training programme will not be eligible to apply for the NTN Grid - you may wish to consider the Medical Training Initiative (paediatrics)